GCoppel/ProcrastiMate/README.md

   - All data will be tied to the user’s account and only accessible by them.
 -Users can create a weekly study plan that they want to follow.
   - This plan can be modified at any time.
-  - The application will ask the user to follow that study plan each week and occasionally give them reminder notifications if they haven’t completed the current week’s plan.
   - The user can complete their study plan by starting a timer when they begin studying.
 When they are done, they stop the timer.
 The elapsed time is saved as a “Study Session” and applied to the user’s study plan for the current week.